-Village of Kingston Village Office
+Kentville Village Office

-The accessible parking at Village of Kingston Village Office is located at the back of the building.
+The accessible parking at Kentville Village office is located at the back of the building.
 The signage is present and provides no clear indication of a path to enter the building.
-The door sign is an accessibility image, but access requires maneuvering a step.
-There is no pedestrian access aisle as the sidewalk is raised forcing accessible access to the roadway.
+The door sign is an accessibility image, but access requires manoeuvering a step.
+There is no pedestrian access isle as the sidewalk is raised forcing accessible access to the roadway.